brunoluiz/gifsane-extension/README.md

 - It can't be published on Chrome Store due to Manifest V2 :)
 - It will stop working in January 2023 in Chrome if this can't be ported to Manifest V3.

+## Related notes and blog posts

+- [GIFs (sane) playback control using WASM and FFmpeg](https://brunoluiz.net/blog/2022/jan/gif-sane-playback-control-ffmpegwasm/): how it was implemented, and some caveats and tricks that were required during the implementation

 ## To-do

 - Add support to sending to a remote server